facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 	- The conversion of given units to meters.
 "requires lighting"
 	- boolean
-	- Whether or not the stage should use lighting.
+	- Whether the stage should be rendered with lighting or flat shading.

 `Object Attributes`_
 ====================
-Object Attributes templates hold descriptive information for type of object that can be loaded into Habitat.
-These files should be named in the format :
+Object Attributes templates hold descriptive information for instancing rigid objects into Habitat-Sim.
+These files should be formatted as follows:

  	<objectname>.phys_properties.json

-An example of an appropriate configured file can be found below :
+`An example of an appropriately configured Object Attributes file can be found below <../../../data/test_assets/objects/donut.phys_properties.json>`_:

 .. include:: ../../data/test_assets/objects/donut.phys_properties.json
     :code: json